-Change your oil and filter according to the General Owner's Information section of this supplement.
+Change your oil and filter according to the scheduled maintenance information in this supplement.
 Change more frequently if your vehicle operation includes extended periods of idling or low-speed operation, driving for a long time in cold temperatures or driving short distances.
 See the following section Engine lubrication for severe service operation for all severe duty restrictions.